New Jersey drivers refuel with gas cans, funnels to avoid lines

-MAPLEWOOD, N.J.
-Nov 5 At home Monday on his sixth canceled school day after superstorm Sandy, New Jersey middle schooler Liam Kafrissen leapt at the offer: $20 per walk to the gas station to stand in line and fill a neighbor's gas cans.
+MAPLEWOOD, New Jersey At home Monday on his sixth canceled school day after superstorm Sandy, New Jersey middle schooler Liam Kafrissen leapt at the offer: $20 per walk to the gas station to stand in line and fill a neighbor's gas cans.

 Pulling a little red wagon with three gas cans totaling 5.75 gallons, Kafrissen smiled on his second trip back from the Delta gas station close to his school, still shut without power as the rest of hard-hit New Jersey crawled back to life.